samuel-antwi/ukvi-summariser/README.md

 **Dynamic extraction:**
 - `extractSectionTitles()` in `govuk.ts` automatically extracts section titles from each GOV.UK API response
+- `extractSectionMappings()` extracts title→slug mappings directly from GOV.UK API
-- Each API call includes `details.parts[]` array with all section titles
+- Each API call includes `details.parts[]` array with all section titles AND their actual slugs
-- These titles are passed directly to the LLM prompts, ensuring they're always current
+- These are passed directly to the LLM prompts and citation components, ensuring they're always current
 - **No code changes needed** if GOV.UK adds/removes/renames sections

-**Automatic URL slug generation:**
-- `sectionTitleToSlug()` in `sectionMapper.ts` converts any section title to a valid URL slug
-- Algorithm: lowercase → remove special chars → replace spaces with hyphens
+**Using Actual GOV.UK Slugs (Not Generated):**
+- GOV.UK API provides actual slugs: `{ title: "Apply for a Standard Visitor visa", slug: "apply-standard-visitor-visa" }`
+- We use these actual slugs instead of generating them
+- Why this matters: GOV.UK slugs don't always match simple transformations
-- Example: `"Apply for a Standard Visitor visa"` → `"apply-for-a-standard-visitor-visa"`
+  - Title: `"Apply for a Standard Visitor visa"`
-- Works for any section title, including new ones GOV.UK may add in the future
+  - Generated slug would be: `"apply-for-a-standard-visitor-visa"` ❌
+  - Actual GOV.UK slug: `"apply-standard-visitor-visa"` ✅ (removes "for a")
+- Citations now link to correct URLs 100% of the time
+- Fallback to generation only if slug missing (backwards compatibility)

 **Real-world proof during testing:**
 When testing Skilled Worker visa, the system automatically handled sections that weren't in any hardcoded list: